barbaraeguche/pawsitive/readme.md

 ## limitations 🚨
 - **title:** description
-- currently only for cats and dogs over a month old(because of zod validation)
+- currently only for cats and dogs >= a month old(because of zod validation)
 - does not take up full browser width..... max 2000px
+- not other login providers like github or google

 ## improvements 🌱
 - **title:** description